What is ATRT?

 Surgery

-Surgery is used to diagnose and treat CNS atypical teratoid/rhabdoid tumor.
-To learn more about how this tumor is diagnosed, see the Diagnosis section.
+Surgery is used to diagnose and treat CNS ATRT.
+Learn more about how this tumor is diagnosed.

-After the doctor removes all the cancer that can be seen at the time of the surgery, most patients will be given chemotherapy and possibly radiation therapy after surgery to kill any cancer cells that are left.
-Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.
+After the doctor removes all the cancer that can be seen at the time of the surgery, most most children will receive chemotherapy and possibly radiation therapy to try to kill any cancer cells that are left.
+Treatment given after surgery to lower the risk that the cancer will come back is called adjuvant therapy.

 Chemotherapy